lokanta/lokanta.github.io/_posts/2020-09-11-fairy-castles.md

 They tried searching online and what they found was worrying.

-When they typed “fairy castles …” they got a whole series of auto-complete suggestions.
+When they typed “fairy castles …” they got a series of auto-complete suggestions.

 - fairly castles are real
 - fairy castles are really made of marshmallow
-- the conspiracy to hide the truth about fairy castles
+- fairy castles facts
 - why fairy castles are the best place to live

 There were thousands of videos, entertaining produced and brazenly confident, explaining how fairy castles were built, what their history was, and why their reality was suppressed.

 There were plenty of explanations for why brick houses were not as solid as you might think.
 After all, bricks were just atoms, and atoms were just energies in space.
-What’s the difference on an atomic level between bricks and marshmallows?
+On an atomic level, what’s the difference  between bricks and marshmallows?
 Physicists couldn’t even agree on the fundamental interpretation of reality in quantum theory.
 How could they so confidently say things like, “Castles can’t float?”

 It was hard to find information arguing for the reality of brick houses.
+People seemed to just take it for granted.
 It was strange, now that they came to think of it: how could we just live in brick houses all our lives and never wonder whether they are real?
-Media accounts were careful to not alienate their audience by presenting both sides of the argument.
+Media accounts were careful to not alienate their audience, presenting both sides of the argument with an even hand.
 Experts from the fairy castle community spoke eloquently about the joys of soft diamond pillows and mermaid ponds, while the “scientists” mostly gaped open-mouthed like fish.

 The next day, the friend came by for a walk as usual.
 Off they went.
 The other friend was excited.